 Originally trained as an architect and lighting designer with a BFA from UC Berkeley (Go Bears!), Greg got even nerdier by earning his Master’s Degree in Lighting Design from NYU’s Tisch School of the Arts (Go Bobcats!).
 After throwing his graduation cap up in the air again, Greg founded his production company by making films and videos, including projections for the world’s top opera, dance and theater companies, and content for international arts organisations and corporate clients.
 Since then, Sarah and Greg have teamed up numerous time to make award-winning short films, all the while plotting the making of their own and their collaborators’ projects.

 When Sarah’s heart got dashed apart, Greg hugged and encouraged her to make a feature with the resources of their film family.
 Thus, Twice asked Greg to become both its cinematographer and co-producer.
-After Twice, Greg wrote, directed and produced the feature film, Camp Wedding, which will be completed in 2017.
+After Twice, Greg wrote, directed and produced the feature film, Camp Wedding.
 He continues to make epic apocalyptic projects.

 Miss Molly started out on Twice as an assistant editor, but it quickly became clear during post-production that she understood the unique language of the film, which lead to her becoming the project’s lead editor.
 This is the first feature film where Molly’s been editor boss, having assisted on numerous film, television and publicity projects in Los Angeles, as well as short content she created for non-profits and the short films she’s made as an auteur.
 Molly uses the internet and the occasional international flight to work on Twice from her home base in Hollywood.